craddm/craddm.github.io_old/_posts/2017-03-02-EEG-topographyColorMaps.md

 If you're still not convinced, even Matlab changed their default from 'jet' to 'parula' in version 2014b, which was news to me as I am stuck with 2012b.

-Here's the plot from the last post in all its glory.
+Here's the topography from the last post in all its glory:

 <img src="/figure/source/2017-03-02-EEG-topographyColorMaps/loadPackages-1.png" title="plot of chunk loadPackages" alt="plot of chunk loadPackages" style="display: block; margin: auto;" />